Asotin County profile

 Unemployment rate, not seasonally adjusted

-A chart showing the not seasonally adjusted unemployment rate for the United States, Washington and Asotin County from February 2014 to February 2025.
+A chart showing the not seasonally adjusted unemployment rate for the United States, Washington and Adams County from Jan.
+2015 to Sep.
+2025

 Source: Employment Security Department/Labor Market Information and Research Division, Local area unemployment statistics